 Granite

-The favorite among favorites, granite.
+The favorite among favorites is granite.
 Granite countertops have been a top choice since the 1970s for a good reason.
-They’re heat and scratch resistant, don’t harbor bacteria, require little maintenance, add value to your home, and offer homeowner’s the largest selection of unique options.
-In regards to budget, it depends on the slab you choose, which is ideal for all.
-Need we say more?
+They’re heat and scratch-resistant, don’t harbor bacteria, require little maintenance, add value to your home, and offer homeowners the largest selection of unique options.
+Certain slabs can be pricey, but there are also plenty of budget-friendly options.
+Granite does require periodic sealing, so be prepared for a little more maintenance.

 Marble